 ORGANIC TWIG GIRDLER REPELLENT

-The organic option is to apply some NBS INSECT REPELLENT to the limbs they want to girdle.
+The organic option is to spray PEST AWAY on all affected limbs they want to girdle.
 It’s made from plant oils and insects will stay off treated surfaces.
-This spray won’t kill anything and is perfectly safe to spray on trees.
-Treatments will last 3-6 weeks.
-Expect to treat 1-2 in the spring and then 1-2 in the fall.
+This spray won’t kill anything and is perfectly safe to spray on any tree, shrub or other targeted plants.
+Treatments will last 3-6 weeks and usually two treatments will be needed when girdlers are most active.
+Typically this will be both spring and fall.

 BEST TWIG GIRDLER SPRAY

-The second option is a concentrate known as BIFEN.
-This product will provide a longer lasting residual and will keep both twig girdlers and twig pruners off treated surfaces for 4-8 weeks.
+The second option is to spray a good true insecticide concentrate known as MAXXTHOR EC.
+This product will provide a long-lasting residual and keep both twig girdlers and twig pruners off treated surfaces for 4-8 weeks.

 Order online and get a 5% discount!
 We ship fast with 99.9% of all orders shipping within 1 business day!!